ideos/gloe/docs/source/getting-started/conditional-flows.md

 ```
 > `fetch_admin_data`, `send_admin_email`, `send_member_email` and `get_user_by_id` are transformers.

 In the above example, the `@condition` decorator converts the `is_admin` function to a `Condition`.
-It allows us to use the `.Then` method, which receives a transformer as argument.
-You have to finish the condition chain with an `.Else`, which also receives a transformer as argument.
+It allows us to use the `.Then` method, which receives a transformer as an argument.
+You have to finish the condition chain with an `.Else`, which also receives a transformer as an argument.

 Another way to write the given flow is using the `If` class with a lambda function: